-Entry requirements differ according to the type of organisation.
-Some will expect relevant qualifications and/or considerable work experience, whereas others simply want evidence of genuine passion, commitment and relevant skills.
+Entry requirements will differ according to the type of organisation you're applying to.
+Some expect relevant qualifications and/or considerable work experience, whereas others simply want evidence of genuine passion, commitment and relevant skills.

 While this area of work is open to all graduates, a degree, HND or foundation degree in the following subjects may increase your chances: